Where do I Find

 • Uinta River lower canyon upstream to headwater tributaries.
 While this reach is remote, a trail does parallel the stream.

-• Lake Fork River upstream and downstream of Moon Lake
+• Lake Fork River upstream and downstream of Moon Lake, downstream to Forest boundary

 • Rock Creek upstream of Upper Stillwater Reservoir.
 While this reach is remote, a trail does parallel the stream.